SukkoPera/OpenKickstartSwitcherCDTV/README.md

 If you need help or have questions, you can join [the official Telegram group](https://t.me/joinchat/HUHdWBC9J9JnYIrvTYfZmg).

 ### Thanks
-Thanks to Henryk Richter and the guys at the Italian Amiga Page forum.
+Thanks to Henryk Richter, Aldo and majinga.